Zogist salute

 The salute is still popular with modern supporters of Zogu and Albanian monarchists in general, and the Albanian nationalists of the Balli Kombëtar.
 Under the post-war communist government of Enver Hoxha, the Zogist salute was used by dissidents as an anti-regime statement.

 History

-The distinctive gesture was instituted as a salute by King Zog I of the Albanians.
+The distinctive gesture was instituted as a salute by King Ahmad Muhtar Zog.
 It was first widely used by King Zog's personal police force and was later adopted by the Royal Albanian Army.